bparanj/crystal/electronics/experiments/thermoelectric-effect-exp.md

-A simple experiment to illustrate the thermoelectric effect:
+A simple experiment to illustrate the thermoelectric effect.

 ### Objective: